nabakolu/4x-Games-Victoria-3-Multiplayer-Mod/README.md

     - Rifles: +5 offense, +5 defense
     - Repeaters: +10 offense, +10 defense, +1 small arms upkeep
     - Bolt-Action: +15 offense, +15 defense +2 small arms & +1 ammunition upkeep

+### Power Blocs ###
+- Leverage Threshold to invite reduced to 100 for power blocs lead by any country that doesn't have the Great Power rank.
+Leverage Threshold to invite remains at 200 for Great Powers

+### Power Bloc Principles ###
+- Freedom of Movement: All bonuses reduced by 50%

 #### Production Method Groups ####
 - Coal-Liquefaction Plant: